kuzudb/kuzudb.github.io/docs/cypher/query-clauses/return.md

 We discuss several common expressions used in RETURN.

 ## Returning Node and Relationship Variables
-Returning variables in the query that are bound to node and relationsips in the query is a syntactic sugar to return all propeties of those variables.
+Returning variables in the query that are bound to node and relationships in the query is a syntactic sugar to return all properties of those variables.
 For example:
 ```
 MATCH (a:User)-[e:Follows]->(b:User)
 RETURN a, e;